norbusan/piwigopress/readme.txt

 * allow url to be "/foo/bar" like on local server, preserving http(s)
 * fix compatibility with tinyMCE v4 (WordPress 1.9)
 * support //host/path and use either http or https
-* link tagets to photo are now within the first category of the photo
+* link tagets to photo are now within the first album of the photo
-* permalinks are used for categories as far as possible
+* permalinks are used for albums as far as possible
-* support pulling from a specific category instead of only from all photos
+* support pulling from a specific album instead of only from all photos

 = 2.23 =
 * WordPress 3.5.1 support